Mackenzie Browning: 2009–10, 2018–19

 Mac wants to help Lily and Cane by being a surrogate mother for them, but Billy refuses to let her do it, which Billy does not want her to do.
 They break up and Mac became pregnant with Cane and Lily's twins.
 Lily's aunt Olivia Winters (Tonya Williams) approaches Lily with an experimental procedure using stem cells from the babies’ placentas that could save her life, but Lily and Mac turn it down, fearing it may harm the babies.
 Cane decides to sue Mac for the right to take the placenta fluid against their wishes.
 Mac later gives birth to the twins and Lily survives.

 J.T. and Mac reunite as a couple after spending time together and realizing that they have more in common.
 Mac makes it clear to J.T. that she doesn't approve of constant bashing of Victoria in front of her son with J.T., Reed Hellstrom.
 Mac and J.T. discover that she is pregnant.
 Mac reject J.T.'s marriage proposal, but after almost losing him to a tornado incident, she changes her mind and accepts.
 They get married with Katherine's help and the couple move to Washington, D.C., after Mac receives a job offer there, taking Reed with them.
 Off-screen, Mackenzie gives birth to a son, Dylan, and they later have a daughter, Becca.

 Years later, JT returns to Genoa City and it is revealed that he and Mac are getting divorced and she is suing for full custody of their children.
 In 2018, Mac returns to Genoa City to attend the Walnut Grove reunion.
 She get into an argument with J.T. and tries to convince Victoria that she is making a mistake by letting J.T. back into her life.
 She details how emotionally abusive J.T. was with her and how she managed to get away from him.
 After J.T. turns up "missing", Mac comes to Victoria wanting answers.
-Mac attends his funeral, though it is later revealed that she is alive.
+Mac attends his funeral, though it is later revealed that he is alive.

+Reception

+Viewers were reportedly shocked at Bashioum's 2005 exit against another recast, also citing that Kimsey would have been a better recast for Victoria Newman.